Update: ‘U.S. availability’ section added.

 Source: Youtube/Citroen France

 The Ami, in its basic avatar, is available in dual-tone blue & grey body colour.
-The ‘My Ami’ pack that costs 400 euros will unlock four colours – Blue, Gray, Orange, and Khaki.
+The ‘My Ami’ pack that costs EUR 400 unlocks four colours – Blue, Gray, Orange, and Khaki.
 To add sportiness to the car, there’s the ‘Pop’ pack, which gets you a rear spoiler, while the grey ‘Vibe’ pack offers the option of a roof rack.
-These packs come with additional black panels and stickers priced at 900 euros and 1,460 euros, respectively.
+These packs come with additional black panels and stickers priced at EUR 900 and EUR 1,460, respectively.
 Additionally, Citroen offers various accessories, including a floor mat, storage bins, bag hook, and smartphone clip.

 |Citroen Ami Specifications||Figures|